-Improving efficiency and effectiveness, pre-employment testing reduces the costs of recruitment whilst increasing the quality of your hire – leading to better employee performance and a higher retention rate, all for a lower cost.
+Improving efficiency and effectiveness, different pre-employment recruitment tests reduce the costs of talent acquisition whilst increasing the quality of your hire – leading to better employee performance and a higher retention rate, all for a lower cost.

 What Are Pre-Employment Tests?

-The tests may be based around ability, such as:
+The tests may be based on ability, such as:

-Mechanical reasoning – A more industry specific test (along with others such as electrical reasoning) which assess technical knowledge through operational diagrams.
+Mechanical reasoning – A more industry-specific test (along with others such as electrical reasoning) that assesses technical knowledge through operational diagrams.